Fraud Blocker

 Q: What Is Welcome Corps for Refugees?

-A: Welcome Corps is an initiative introduced by the Biden administration in 2023, that continues into 2025.
+A: Welcome Corps is an initiative introduced by the Biden administration in 2023 that was suspended in 2025.
 It allows groups of five or more adults to sponsor an already identified refugee for resettlement into the United States.
-Sponsors in the welcome corps must create and file a welcome plan, collect $2,425 for each refugee sponsored, go through and pass the background check process, and promise to devote a minimum of three months to supporting and including the refugee in American society.
+Sponsors in the welcome corps must create and file a welcome plan, collect $2,425 for each refugee sponsored, pass the background check process, and promise to devote a minimum of three months to supporting and including the refugee in American society.

 Q: How Many Refugees Were Resettled Globally in 2024?